cjacker/opensource-toolchain-stm8/README.md

 You need:
 * a development board with STM8 MCU.
 * a STLINK USB adapter(no matter version) with SWIM interface, for flashing and debugging.
-* a USB/UART adapter if it is not on development board. it can be used for UART flashing/programming if with bootloader support, but lack of debugging support.
+* a USB/UART adapter if it is no one on development board. it can be used for UART flashing/programming with bootloader support, but lack of debugging support.

 # Toolchain overview